5. Time on a Lean Roadmap

 When hard dates make sense

 Sometimes things do come with hard dates though.
 These are things where you have to spend some time in project planning mode.
-After all, if you want to ensure you’ll get something out by a particular date, you or someone has to spend time up front figuring out what’s in scope, who’s going to work on it, and how much effort it’s going to take from various sides of the business.
+After all, if you want to ensure you’ll get something out by a particular date, you or someone has to spend time upfront figuring out what’s in scope, who’s going to work on it, and how much effort it’s going to take from various sides of the business.
 Only then can anyone come close to giving an estimate on the effort and the delivery date.
 It’s a time and resource-consuming process, and should be done sparingly – you definitely don’t want to spend time doing it for initiatives that won’t ever see the light of day!

 If an initiative has a hard date, ask why.
 Sometimes there are good reasons, and other times, it’s worth pushing back.
 Good reasons include things that are externally driven, or strategically important.

 For example, if a new data privacy law is coming into play, you probably need to have a number of changes in place in order to stay compliant and legal.
 You could say it’s your company strategy (perhaps unwritten, but certainly there!) to stay legally compliant, and to not wrack up hefty bills for breaking privacy laws.
 If you’re working in finance or healthcare areas, you might find you’ve got more regulatory constraints to work around.
 That’s just one of the limitations.
 These spaces are harder, by their very nature.
 The upside is that there’s a greater barrier to entry.
-Once you’ve cracked the barrier, it’s harder for some new startup to come and build a replica and keep up, unlike in other more competitive and faster moving spaces.
-The companies that are doing well in this space are the ones that can be as lean and efficient as possible, or find creative ways to get around regulatory barriers as much as possible.
+Once you’ve cracked the barrier, it’s harder for some new startup to come and build a replica and keep up, unlike in other more competitive and faster-moving spaces.
+The companies that are doing well in this space are the ones that can be as lean and efficient as possible or find creative ways to get around regulatory barriers as much as possible.

 Other times, dates might be strategically important and driven by the market.
 For example, if you’re building for the education space, it might be pretty important that you get some work out by the beginning of September, or else the value can’t be realized until the following semester.
 Or if you’re in e-commerce, missing the Black Friday and Christmas rush would be detrimental to hitting your objectives.

 In these cases, you’ve got to put the forward planning in, as it’s an exercise in project management.
-If you want to maximize your chances of getting something out on time, you need to spend the time to make sure it’s a sound delivery plan up front, or else be ready to skimp on quality or scope later on.
+If you want to maximize your chances of getting something out on time, you need to spend the time to make sure it’s a sound delivery plan upfront, or else be ready to skimp on quality or scope later on.

 Now, just because a team might have some hard dates baked into their roadmap initiatives, doesn’t mean they can’t be lean the rest of the time.
 You might be really lean most of the year, but you get into crunch mode to hit that Christmas release.
-Or you might think of yourself as completely lean, but every company gets sidelined by the occasional change in legislator.
+Or you might think of yourself as completely lean, but every company gets sidelined by the occasional change in legislation.
 We all had a hard date to hit for GDPR, for example!
 It just means that work flexes around it, and with enough forward planning, these hard dates can be communicated on the roadmap, and shouldn’t be a surprise to anyone on the team.

 The Agency Trap